SunlayGGX/Storm/README.md

 - **blowerAlpha (float, facultative)**: Set the blower visualization alpha channel.
 Must be between 0 and 1 included.
 Default value is 0.25.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coordinate will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }
 - **particleDisplay (boolean, facultative)**: Specify if Solids should be displayed as particles on start.
 If not, they will be displayed as meshes. “false” by default.
-- **completeRbOnPrePass (boolean, facultative)**: Specify if Solids should be displayed in full (ignoring near and far planes by being rendered in a pre pass). “false” by default.
+- **displayRbInFull (boolean, facultative)**: Specify if Solids should be displayed in full (ignoring near and far planes by being rendered in a pre pass). “false” by default.
+Note that some feature don't work on this mode.
 - **constraintThickness (positive float, facultative)**: Specify the thickness of the line when visualizing the constraint.
 It should be a positive non-zero value.
 Default is “General.particleRadius / 3.0”.
 - **constraintColor (RGBAcolor, facultative)**: Specify the colour of the line when visualizing the constraint.
 Default is { r=1.0, g=0.1, b=0.1, a=0.8 }.
 - **forceThickness (positive float, facultative)**: Specify the thickness of the line when visualizing the selected particle force.
 It should be a positive non-zero value.
 Default is “General.particleRadius / 3.0”.